WORKPLACE HEALTH AND SAFETY POLICY

 (d) If a review identifies any problems with hazards or control measures, then our Risk Management Process should be undertaken again (as set out in the "Our Risk Management Process" clause of this Policy).

 (a) Workers shall be given necessary health and safety inductions and provided with appropriate training and personal protective equipment where necessary.
-We will ensure that suitable training and relevant arrangements are in place to cover Workers engaged in work that is remote from our main site.
+Training provided to Workers includes but is not limited to:

 ________